 For most people, the main reason for going on holiday is to relax and get away from it all.
 But sometimes, going on a trip can be more trouble than it’s worth.
 Long days of travelling, worries about money, or companions who want different things out of the trip are some of the main causes of travel-related stress.
 Here are our top five tips for planning a stress-free break.

 Holidays are all about indulging yourself, but flights, accommodation and food all add up.
 When you start planning a trip, it’s worth working out a holiday budget you can stick to easily.
 As well as budgeting for your accommodation and flights, it’s worth putting some money aside for emergencies.
 You should also work out a daily spending amount, by checking out the cost of living in the place you plan to visit.
+Additionally, it should also include costs for any extra spending, such as bike rentals.
+Although according to maui motorcycle rental experts, hiring a motorbike is a great idea to explore the destination and suits most holiday budgets.
+It all depends on the individual’s travel interests.
+So, list all the things you think will require you to spend money.
 That way, you’ll be able to relax and enjoy your trip without overspending.
 Another great way to budget is by booking an all-inclusive break, so that flights, accommodation, transfers, three meals a day, drinks and snacks are all covered.

 These days, there are hundreds of different all inclusive packages available, ranging from budget European beach breaks, to luxurious 5* Caribbean resorts.
 You can find out more about them here: www.holidayhypermarket.co.uk

 2. Make sure you’re on the same page as your traveling companions